opengovsg/postmangovsg-guide/campaign-guide/quick-start/sms/rationale-for-choosing-twilio.md

 ## Things to note:

 * [**Send rate**](https://support.twilio.com/hc/en-us/articles/115002943027-Understanding-Twilio-Rate-Limits-and-Message-Queues): 10 SMSes per second by default, though for specific use cases this may be configured on Twilio.
-* **Agency's own resource:** Each agency will need its own Twilio account to be able to send SMSes using PostmanSG.
+* **Agency's own resource:** Each agency will need its own Twilio account to be able to send SMSes using Postman.
 * **Record**: 144,000 SMSes in 1 batch
-* **Maximum number of recipients through PostmanSG**: No limit
+* **Maximum number of recipients through Postman**: No limit
 * [**SMS character limit**](https://www.twilio.com/docs/glossary/what-sms-character-limit): 160 characters per message segment.

 ## Billing & Cost